Jean Crowder: Life and career

 Crowder was born in Montreal, Quebec.
 She received a degree in psychology from Wilfrid Laurier University in Waterloo, Ontario.

-A human resources consultant and manager by profession, Crowder was elected to the House of Commons of Canada for the first time in the 2004 election as the New Democratic Party (NDP) Member of Parliament for Nanaimo—Cowichan, British Columbia.
-Prior to being elected to federal office, she was a councillor in the District Municipality of North Cowichan from 2003 to 2004.
+A human resources consultant and manager by profession, Crowder was elected to the House of Commons of Canada for the first time in the 2004 election as the New Democratic Party (NDP) Member of Parliament for the British Columbia riding of Nanaimo—Cowichan.
+Before she won federal office, she was a councillor in the District Municipality of North Cowichan from 2003 to 2004.
 She has worked at Malaspina University-College, Human Resources Development Canada, and the BC Ministry of Skills Training & Labour.

 In the NDP's shadow cabinet, she served as the Human Resources and Skills Development Critic, the Critic for Health, Community Economic Development and the Status of Women, and the Critic for Aboriginal Affairs.

-In the 2008 federal election, she defeated nearest rival Reed Elley (Conservative) by over 4,000 votes.
+In the 2008 federal election, she defeated nearest rival Reed Elley, a former MP running for the Conservatives, by over 4,000 votes.
 After the election, she announced her support for proportional representation to be utilized during Canada's next election.
-She did not run in the 2015 federal election, at which her riding was abolished and its territory transferred to the new ridings Cowichan—Malahat—Langford and Nanaimo—Ladysmith.
+She did not run in the 2015 federal election.
+Following the 2012 Canadian federal electoral redistribution, which took effect with the 2015 election, her riding was abolished and its territory transferred to the new ridings Cowichan—Malahat—Langford and Nanaimo—Ladysmith.
+In that election, New Democrat candidates Alistair MacGregor (a former constituency assistant to Crowder) and Sheila Malcolmson held the new ridings for the party.

+After leaving the House, she supported Guy Caron in the 2017 New Democratic Party leadership election.